Our Practice Areas

 A long, drawn out divorce is not the only option out there if you wish to end your marriage.
 Yes, some situations require that we file for divorce, but in many cases, couples don’t want to fight.
 All they want to do is bring the marriage to an end as quickly and as painlessly as they can.

-Mediation, Dissolution, and Collaborative Dissolution are all excellent options.
+Mediation, Dissolution, and Collaborative Divorce are all excellent options.
 You and your spouse have the right idea if these options sound appealing.
-My job is to turn that good idea into a smooth and worry-free process.
+Our job is to turn that good idea into a smooth and worry-free process.

 Custody and Parenting Time